-singlet scalar fields, the TRSM.
-Our study focused on a specific scenario, "Benchmark Plane 3" (BP3) of [24], where current experimental and theoretical constraints are satisfied on a large portion of the plane of masses of the $h_2$ and $h_3$ scalars, $(M_2, M_3)$ .
-We have constructed a Monte Carlo-level phenomenological analysis at the LHC, targeting the 6 b-jet final state originating from the decays of the $h_1$ scalars.
-Our analysis demonstrates that at an integrated luminosity of $300 \, \text{fb}^{-1}$ , significances of up to $\sim 5 \, \sigma$ can be achieved for some of the chosen benchmark points on BP3.
-Furthermore, with the full HL-LHC integrated luminosity of $3000 \, \text{fb}^{-1}$ , all points that we have considered are within discovery reach, with significances reaching up to $\sim 16 \, \sigma$ .
-We have also shown that gauge or Higgs boson pair final states of the heavy scalars $h_2$ and $h_3$ could probe most of the BP3.
+We have examined the triple production of SM-like Higgs bosons, resulting from the asymmetric decay chain $pp \rightarrow h_3 \rightarrow h_2 h_1 \rightarrow h_1 h_1 h_1$, within an extension of the SM by two real singlet scalar fields, the TRSM.
+Our study focused on a specific scenario, "Benchmark Plane 3" (BP3) of [24], where current experimental and theoretical constraints are satisfied on a large portion of the plane of masses of the h_2 and h_3 scalars, (M_2, M_3) .
+We have constructed a Monte Carlo-level phenomenological analysis at the LHC, targeting the 6 b-jet final state originating from the decays of the h_1 scalars.
+Our analysis demonstrates that at an integrated luminosity of 300 fb-1, significances of up to ~ 5 σ can be achieved for some of the chosen benchmark points on BP3.
+Furthermore, with the full HL-LHC integrated luminosity of 3000 fb^{-1} , all points that we have considered are within discovery reach, with significances reaching up to ~ 16σ .
+We have also shown that gauge or Higgs boson pair final states of the heavy scalars h_2 and h_3 could probe most of the BP3.

 Our results demonstrate that a combination of all of the examined processes of the present article will be essential to discover and gain more insight into the origin of scenarios in which the new physics manifests in a similar manner to BP3.
-In particular, measurements of the masses of the scalars, the scalar couplings as well as the mixing angles through either single scalar production $(pp \to h_i)$ , or multi-scalar production such as the $pp \to h_1h_1h_1$ process of the present article, will allow measurement of the model parameters and reconstruction of the Lagrangian.
+In particular, measurements of the masses of the scalars, the scalar couplings as well as the mixing angles through either single scalar production $(pp \rightarrow h_i)$, or multi-scalar production such as the $pp \rightarrow h_1h_1h_1$ process of the present article, will allow measurement of the model parameters and reconstruction of the Lagrangian.
 This will enable model discrimination and a deeper understanding of the rôle that such new scalars play in Nature, in case they are discovered.
 Finally, we emphasise the fact that our analysis indicates that the triple Higgs boson final state, thought to be completely hopeless in the past, should be actively pursued at the LHC through concrete experimental analyses by the ATLAS and CMS collaborations.